YDIB11/Swissdata/index.markdown

 <p class="sdx-note">PLACEHOLDER: Add Google Bard event row with sector return and Winner Ratio (innovation_sector_event_analysis.ipynb, event summary export).</p>

-Interpretation: these were meaningful, but they were incremental.
-Once AI is taken seriously, later announcements often shift the split between winners and losers more than they move the whole sector.
+Interpretation: these were meaningful, but more incremental.
+Once AI is taken seriously, later announcements often reshuffle the ranking more than they lift the whole index.

 ---

 ### Hardware Roadmaps: H100 and Blackwell, Expectations Can Be the Enemy

-Two moments show how sensitive tech is to expectations:
+Two moments show the darker side of tech pricing.
+Sometimes the market prices the theme first, then punishes the milestone.

 - **H100 launch (March 2022):** sector return **-12.33%**, Winner Ratio **8%**
 - **Blackwell (March 2024):** sector return **-6.09%**, Winner Ratio **24%**

-The story is not that these products were unimportant.
-The story is that the market often prices the theme before it prices the milestone, then punishes anything that does not beat the already inflated expectation.
+These products are not small.
+The reaction is.
+That gap is the point.
+The milestone can be historic while the footprint is muted because the expectation arrived earlier.

+<p class="sdx-note">PLACEHOLDER: Insert a chart that compares event-day return vs 30-day return for all tech industry events (to show expectation vs realization).</p>

 ---